In this guide, you’ll learn how to create a content marketing funnel that drives traffic, leads and sales for your business all by itself.

 ✅ Ask people to buy (and make it easy to).

-Here are two examples of great bottom-of-funnel content:
+Here are three examples of great bottom-of-funnel content:

-1. The freemium product flow used by SaaS marketing tool company Moz, which actually spans all 3 levels of the content marketing funnel:
+1. The freemium product flow used by SaaS marketing tool company Moz.
+This content actually spans all 3 levels of the content marketing funnel:

 What makes it great BoFu content: